-- 1. Accept responsibility for the safety of operations under their control; - 2.
-Be knowledgeable in those aspects of nuclear criticality safety relevant to operations under their control.
-Training and assistance should be obtained from the nuclear criticality safety staff; - 3.
-Provide training and require that personnel under their supervision have an understanding of procedures and safety considerations such that they may be expected to perform their functions without undue risk.
-Guidance for a nuclear criticality safety training program may be obtained from section 13, Nuclear Criticality Safety Training.
-Records of training activities and verification of personnel understanding shall be maintained; - 4.
-Develop or participate in the development of written procedures applicable to the operations under their control.
-Maintenance of these procedures to reflect changes in operations shall be a continuing supervisory responsibility; - 5.
-Require conformance with good safety practices including unambiguous identification of fissionable materials and good housekeeping.
+- 1. accept responsibility for the safety of operations under their control - 2. be knowledgeable in those aspects of nuclear criticality safety relevant to operations under their control; training and assistance should be obtained from the nuclear criticality safety staff - 3. provide training and require that personnel under their supervision have an understanding of procedures and safety considerations such that they may be expected to perform their functions without undue risk; information on a nuclear criticality safety training program may be obtained from section 13, Nuclear Criticality Safety Training; records of training activities and verification of personnel understanding shall be maintained - 4. develop or participate in the development of written procedures applicable to the operations under their control; maintenance of these procedures to reflect changes in operations shall be a continuing supervisory responsibility - 5. require conformance with good safety practices including unambiguous identification of fissionable materials and good housekeeping - 6. be responsible for the inspection, testing and maintenance of engineered controls